What you need to know about hepatitis A

 - when body parts (fingers, penis) or sex toys come into contact with infected feces and then enter a person’s mouth

-- when someone handles a used condom after anal sex and then putting their fingers into their mouth
+- when someone handles a used condom after anal sex and then puts their fingers into their own mouth or another person’s mouth

-Gay men, other men who have sex with men and people who use drugs are at higher risk of hepatitis A. Individuals who travel to regions that have poor sanitation or who live with someone who has hepatitis A are also at increased risk.
-Children in daycare are also at risk because they are around children in diapers and may not be able to wash their own hands.
+Some groups carry a higher burden of hepatitis A. These include gay, bisexual and other men who have sex with men (gbMSM), people who use drugs, people who travel to regions where hepatitis A is common, and people in close contact (sexual or non-sexual) with someone who has hepatitis A. Children in daycare are also at risk because they are around other children in diapers and may not be able to wash their own hands.

 Hepatitis A and HIV

-People with HIV may have more severe symptoms with their hepatitis A infection and may take longer to recover from hepatitis A.
+People living with HIV may have more severe symptoms if they have a hepatitis A infection, or may take longer to recover.

 Someone who has hepatitis A is not at greater risk of getting or passing on HIV.